 The Campbell 5 precinct and Block 34 Section 19 Campbell redevelopment were more recently completed.
-Block 30 Section 19 Campbell is still in its original form.
 The redeveloped precincts constitute mixed use/residential development with active frontages onto Constitution Avenue.

 Surrounding land uses (as shown in Figure 1 below) are as follows: